tecris/kubernetes/README.md

 # Tomcat 8 on Kubernetes

-1. Deploy tomcat8 on kuberntes (assumption kuberntes master running on 92.168.123.38)
+1. Deploy Tomcat 8 on kuberntes (assumption kuberntes master running on 92.168.123.38)
  * Create replica controller

     ```